End-of-Life Issues and Care Planning

 Legal Help When Starting the Process

-If you need help developing an estate plan or setting out your health care wishes, it's best to consult an attorney specializing in estate planning law.
+If you need help developing an estate plan or setting out your health care wishes, it's best to consult an attorney specializing in estate planning law for legal advice.

-You can still run into issues or unclear decisions even when your family has written documents.
-You can speak with an older adult law attorney if your family is focused on broader concerns.
+You can still run into legal issues or unclear decisions even when your family has written documents.
+You can speak with an elder law attorney if your family is focused on broader concerns.

 Can I Solve This on My Own or Do I Need an Attorney?